bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: data-centric and secure
         content: >
-          Above's approach to data management is data centric and the opposite of procuring databases—which traps data behind applications and proliferates silos.
+          Above enforces a data-centric approach that is the opposite of procuring databases—which traps data behind applications and proliferates silos.
 A single data set can power multiple views that feed multiple applications, with each view getting it's own granular API keys down to the field level if needed.
         actions: []
         media_position: left
         media_width: thirty-three